 Charlotte Stix works with OpenAI.
-She is currently completing her PhD as a research scholar at the Eindhoven University of Technology.
+She is currently completing her PhD at the Eindhoven University of Technology.
 In that context, she also serves as Fellow to the Leverhulme Centre for the Future of Intelligence, University of Cambridge, and regularly advises technology companies, governments and international organisations.

 Most recently, Charlotte was the Coordinator of the European Commission's High-Level Expert Group on Artificial Intelligence (AI HLEG).
 She served as Expert to the European AI Fund and to the World Economic Forum's Global Future Council on Neurotechnologies.

-Formerly, she was a Researcher at the Leverhulme Centre for the Future of Intelligence, University of Cambridge, managed over 18 million in robotics and AI projects as Programme Officer at the European Commission, built out AI strategy research at Element AI, and was a Fellow to the World Economic Forum's AI Council.
+Formerly, she was a Researcher at the Leverhulme Centre for the Future of Intelligence, University of Cambridge, managed over 18 million in robotics and AI projects as Programme Officer at the European Commission, built out AI strategy at Element AI, and was a Fellow to the World Economic Forum's AI Council.

 Charlotte's pursuit of enabling good governance for emerging technology began at the World Future Council where she advocated for rights for future generations in front of international governments and the United Nations.
 Before that, she had a career in the arts and was the Founder of an award winning culture magazine, which she grew from scratch to a team of 15.

-Charlotte was awarded as a 2020 Forbes' 30 under 30 (Europe), named a International Strategy Forum Fellow by Schmidt Futures, a Young Global Shaper by the World Economic Forum and a Leader of Tomorrow by the St. Gallen Symposium.
+Charlotte is awarded as a Forbes' 30 under 30 (Europe), named a International Strategy Forum Fellow by Schmidt Futures, a Young Global Shaper by the World Economic Forum and a Leader of Tomorrow by the St. Gallen Symposium.

 In her spare time, Charlotte runs the bi-monthly EuropeanAI newsletter, widely seen as the definitive resource for insights into developments in AI policy across the European Union.